Extremadura & Andalucia

 - All tour-based tips & taxes

-Insurance, drinks, airport/in-flight meals and snacks & other items of a personal nature.
+International flights, insurance, drinks, airport and in-flight meals and snacks and other items of a personal nature.

 - Superb spring birding in central and southern Spain